mhnvelu/aws-eks/NOTES.md

 * A node group is one or more EC2 instances that are deployed in an EC2 Autoscaling group.

+* Any number of nodegroups can be created under a single cluster.

 * All instances in a node group must
     - Be the same instance type
     - Be running the same AMI